 Gender inclusive housing is defined as a housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
 Gender inclusive housing also provides housing options for students who may identify as transgender or are questioning their gender identity and/or do not wish to prescribe to gender classifications.
 This will also allow students who are uncomfortable with a same-sex roommate or do not wish to have a same-sex roommate to have more housing options to choose from.
 Through this policy gender inclusive refers to all areas of the specified residence halls, including by not limited to bedrooms, common rooms, and all bathroom facilities.

-Upperclass students (Sophomore, Junior, Senior) agree to live together when they select a room during Room Selection in the spring semester.
-Students may select to live in Barrett or Winslow on the Leicester campus; or Bancroft, Oak, Willow, or Spruce on the Worcester campus.
+Upperclass students (Sophomore, Junior, Senior) agree to live together when they select a room during housing selection in the spring semester.
+Students may select to live in Barrett or Winslow on the Leicester campus; or Bancroft, Oak, Willow, or Spruce Halls on the Worcester campus.
 There is no additional application process to reside in a gender-inclusive room.
 The institution however, does not recommend that any student regardless of sex, gender, gender expression/identity, or sexual orientation live with a significant other(s).